 One of the key differences in our practice compared to normal, insurance-based physical therapy is how we schedule our sessions.
 We normally do a session once every week to two weeks.
 This developed as a result of our focus on the home plan.
 The second reason was how we started to use braces, tape, and training aids.

 These tools became a key part of our practice.
 The funny (maybe sad) part of using braces is how terribly the instructions are in their use.
-The SERF strap is one of my absolute favorite tools for a variety of force absorption based injuries.
+The SERF strap is one of my absolute favorite tools for a variety of force absorption-based injuries.
 The brace is extremely difficult to put on and the instructions are awful.
-We tired of shooting the same video over and over and over, so we made a general video explaining it all and put it up on the site.
+We were tired of shooting the same video over and over and over, so we made a general video explaining it all and put it up on the site.

-The SERF strap is just one brace and there are several products that can be useful, especially in active individuals with a recurrent injury, like anterior knee pain, ‘shin splints’, or plantar foot pain.
+The SERF strap is just one brace and there are several products that can be useful, especially in active individuals with a recurrent injury, like anterior knee pain, ‘shin splints, or plantar foot pain.

 This page provides links for each of the different braces, taping techniques, and the difference between a training aid and a crutch.
-The difference between the training aid and a crutch is important to understand or you may develop other injuries while preventing the original.
+The difference between a training aid and a crutch is important to understand or you may develop other injuries while preventing the original.